Miraculix666/Skripts-and-tools/readme.md

 a collection of scripts which I created use, mostly powershell. maybe they are usefull for someone else, feel free to use and modify.

+all files in WIP are not jet finished